justtrackio/sdk-demo/java/README.md

 Documentation can be found [here](https://docs.justtrack.io/sdk/android-sdk-readme).

-This is a Kotlin demo application that will help you integrate with the justtrack SDK.
+This is a Java demo application that will help you integrate with the justtrack SDK.
 It provides an example of how to utilize the different functions of the SDK.

 Install